-1. Meet the required 120 credits for completion of the degree.

-- 2. Complete all specified nursing courses in the program plan. - 3.
+- 1. Meet the required 120 credits for completion of the degree. - 2.
+Complete all specified nursing courses in the program plan. - 3.
 Complete at St. John's College a minimum: - a.
-BSN 30 semester hours - b.
-BSN Accelerated 30 semester hours - c.
-LPN to BSN 30 semester hours - d.
-RN to BSN 20 semester hours - 4.
+BSN 40 semester hours - b.
+LPN to BSN 40 semester hours - c.
+RN to BSN 40 semester hours - 4.
 Attain a minimum 2.0 GPA for each course offered at the college. - 5.
 Be free and clear of financial and/or institutional holds before applying for graduation. - 6.
 All graduation requirements must be met within four (4) years of enrollment in the college. - 7.
 Students preparing to graduate must file an application for graduation per the graduation deadline indicated on the academic calendar.